SyncDrop/syncdrop.github.io/README.md

-nothing here yet. will be filled out when the game releases.
+Nothing here yet.
+Will be filled out when the game releases.